anniechakraborty/travelling-banana/README.md

 ## About the project

+Visit the project at [anniechakraborty.github.io/travelling-banana](https://anniechakraborty.github.io/travelling-banana/) .
+Let me know what you think.

 ### Project Description

 It is a simple static website featuring a modern thesaurus loving community.
 It's built only using HTML and CSS and hence no functionality as such.